 Living proof of another one of my favorite sayings (this one is actually ON THE COVER OF MY GRATITUDE JOURNAL.
 REALLY!): "Make room for the new"

-Keep it simple!
-Don’t wait for a ‘perfect moment’, or to have a fresh, new notebook, or to have a lavender candle burning beside you.
+To get started with any new habit, keep it simple at first.
+No need to wait for a ‘perfect moment’, or to have a fresh, new notebook, or to have a lavender candle burning beside you.
 Now is the perfect moment.
-Your gratitude practice should be easy and fun.
+Your practice should be easy and fun.

 Try it out and let me know how it goes at the end of the week.
 What changes have you noticed?
 What has come up for you?
 I can't wait to hear.